cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 # Derived SDKs HOW-TO

+This document serves as a guide for working with SDK packages.
+First there is an overview, describing the most important packages in the repository and how they interact

+ Then there are guides for creating your own packages and making changes to derived packages.

 ## Overview of packages
 The Cognite Javascript SDK is written to allow multiple versions to co-exist and depend on each other.
 This allows us to more easily maintain SDKs for different API versions, such as betas and alphas.